Single quotes (‘ ’) and double quotes (“ ”) in JavaScript

 or single ''

-quote marks next to each other can represent an containing no characters at all.
+quote marks next to each other can represent an empty string containing no characters at all.

 An ES6 feature called template literals, backtick literals, or backticks uses backticks ``